KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Dependencies

 Written against the glTF 2.0 spec.
-This extension depends on KHR_texture_ktx
+This extension depends on KHR_texture_ktx.
 This extension may use KHR_texture_basisu or KHR_texture_float_bc6h to support compressed texture formats.

 ## Overview